 EmojiKit goes open-source

-I’ve decided to open-source my EmojiKit library, which is currently a closed-source product at my company Kankoda.
+I’ve decided to open-source the EmojiKit SDK and move it from my company Kankoda to my own GitHub account.
 In this post, I’ll discuss why and how it will be done.

 Background

 EmojiKit evolved as part of KeyboardKit.
-As it become quite capable, I decided to make it into a separate product and inline it into KeyboardKit.
+As it become quite capable, I decided to extract it to a separate product and inline it into KeyboardKit.

-However, extracting it into a commercial SDK put restrictions into how KeyboardKit could use it, since the commercial parts could no longer be free in KeyboardKit.
+However, converting it to a commercial SDK put restrictions on how KeyboardKit could use it, since the commercial parts could no longer be free in KeyboardKit.

 This worked well, but I think the library design suffered a bit, where many features became throwing to accomodate to the requirement of first registering a valid license key.

 I’ve also struggled a bit with motivating a 3 tier license model.
-The cuts feel artificial, so the decision to open-source everything feels like the right move.
+The cuts felt artificial, so the decision to open-source everything feels like the right move.

 How it will be done